-- Master of Science (Civil and Environmental Engineering) - Doctor of Philosophy (Civil and Environmental Engineering) - Master of Science (Environmental Engineering Science) - Doctor of Philosophy (Environmental Engineering Science)
+- Master of Science in Civil and Environmental Engineering - Doctor of Philosophy in Civil and Environmental Engineering - Master of Science in Environmental Engineering Science - Doctor of Philosophy in Environmental Engineering Science - Graduate Certificate in Environmental Modeling

-The Civil and Environmental Engineering Department offers two M.S. and Ph.D. graduate degrees - Civil & Environmental Engineering (CEE) and Environmental Engineering Science (EES).
+The Civil and Environmental Engineering Department offers two MS and PhD graduate degrees - Civil & Environmental Engineering (CEE) and Environmental Engineering Science (EES).

 The Civil and Environmental Engineering (CEE) degree is designed for students who wish to earn a degree to continue the path towards a professional engineering registration.
-Students entering this degree program should have a B.S. degree in engineering or will generally need to take engineering prerequisite courses.
+Students entering this degree program should have a BS degree in engineering or will generally need to take engineering prerequisite courses.
 Within the CEE degree, students complete specified requirements in one of three different emphasis areas: Environmental and Water Engineering (EWE), Geotechnical Engineering (GT), and Structural Engineering (SE).

 The Environmental Engineering Science (EES) degree does not require engineering credentials and has a flexible curriculum that enables students with a baccalaureate degree in biology, chemistry, math, physics, geology, engineering, and other technical fields, to tailor a course-work program that best fits their career goals.
-The M.S. and Ph.D. degrees in Environmental Engineering Science (EES) has been admitted to the Western Regional Graduate Program (WRGP/WICHE), a recognition that designates this curriculum as unique within the Western United States.
+The MS and PhD degrees in Environmental Engineering Science (EES) has been admitted to the Western Regional Graduate Program (WRGP/WICHE), a recognition that designates this curriculum as unique within the Western United States.
 An important benefit of this designation is that students who are residents from Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming are given the tuition status of Colorado residents.